wizzdi/flexicore-boot-integration-demo/README.md

   - You can use Pgadmin to create the **pet database **, create a user 'pet' with password 'pet', then grant all privileges on the pet database to the pet user.
+  - **Note**  The commands in this tutorial were executed using Windows PowerShell, standard *CMD* may require small changes.